apache/hudi/rfc/rfc-73/rfc-73.md

 4. Locking/Conflict resolution mechanism: Lock the affected files during the multi-table transaction to prevent conflicting writes.
 Decide on conflict resolution strategies (e.g., last write wins, version vectors).
 5. Need for buffer management: Writes by a transaction are not immediately visible to other transactions.
 They are buffered until the transaction decides to commit.
-In-memory vs durable buffer (reuse `.temp` dir)?
+This can be guaranteed by reading the transaction logs (table timeline together with the database timeline).

 #### Concurrency Control and Conflict Resolution